webdevops/php-docker-boilerplate/documentation/DOCKER-INFO.md

 Port                             | 8000
 Debugger                         | Xdebug
 Use path mappings                | Check
-Path mapping of folder 'code'    | /docker/code/
+Path mapping of folder 'app'     | /app/

 ### 2.)
 Add a debug connection (Run -> Edit Configurations... -> Connections) and create a new configuration (PHP Web Application).